FamilySearch/pewpew/README.md

 - Changed the default try script output to log `headers_all` rather than `headers`.
 There were complaints about not seeing duplicate headers causing confusion over what was being sent.
 - Change try script output to go through stdout instead of stderr.
 - Modified the Config WebAssembly (config-wasm) to also return file body paths from the `getInputFiles()` method.
+- Added a new `encode()` option. `encode(value, "non-alphanumeric")` will encode all characters that are not an ASCII letter or digit.

+Bug fixes:
+- Upgrade percent-encoding and other dependencies

 ### v0.5.9
 Bug fixes: